cmu-sei/iides/examples/example3.md

 ## Impact

-Levandowski downloaded over 14,000 files before leaving the company to found his own startup, which was then bought by Uber.
+Zingerman downloaded over 14,000 files before leaving the company to found his own startup, which was then bought by Tech Solutions.

 - **`Id`**:
  impact--ea6f96c7-d4db-4021-b85b-057453ff2292